422158/mongodbstpatlas-cloudformation-resources/cfn-resources/V1/database-user/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the UserCNFIdentifier.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the UserCfnIdentifier.

 ### Fn::GetAtt